robwelan/be-a-react-dev-ws-01/content/blog/todo-building-a-todo-application-index-file-with-typescript-reactjs-recoil-and-chakra-ui/index.md

 meta_keywords:
   - todo app tutorial, typescript, react, recoil, coding tutorial
 meta_description: >-
   Building a Todo application is a logical way to delve into the world of modern web development.
-In this guide, we'll focus on the pivotal index file of your Todo app, exploring how to construct it using a powerful tech stack: GatsbyJS, TypeScript, ReactJS, Recoil, and Chakra-UI.
-Join us as we create a foundation that's not only functional but also primed for SEO success.
-Let's dive in! 🚀
+In this guide, we’ll focus on the pivotal index file of your Todo app, exploring how to construct it using a powerful tech stack: GatsbyJS, TypeScript, ReactJS, Recoil, and Chakra-UI.
+Let’s dive in! 🚀
 settings_include_in_fti: true
 settings_featured_image:
   alt: >-